| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 Sysbiolab Team

-# Load a demo igraph data('gtoy2', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy2, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Set edge weight # gs_edge_attr(ps, "weight") <- c(-1, 1, 1, 1, 1, 1) # Create a 2D-landscape image ps <- polarProjection(ps, pdist=1)# Load a demo igraph data('gtoy2', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy2, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Set edge weight # gs_edge_attr(ps, "weight") <- c(-1, 1, 1, 1, 1, 1) # Create a 2D-landscape image ps <- polarProjection(ps, pdist=1)
+library(PathwaySpace) # Load a demo igraph data('gtoy2', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy2, nrc = 300) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Set edge weight # gs_edge_attr(ps, "weight") <- c(-1, 1, 1, 1, 1, 1) # Set a decay function for all vertices vertexDecay(ps) <- weibullDecay(shape=2, pdist = 0.2) # Create a 2D-landscape image ps <- polarProjection(ps, beta = 5) plotPathwaySpace(ps)library(PathwaySpace) # Load a demo igraph data('gtoy2', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy2, nrc = 300) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Set edge weight # gs_edge_attr(ps, "weight") <- c(-1, 1, 1, 1, 1, 1) # Set a decay function for all vertices vertexDecay(ps) <- weibullDecay(shape=2, pdist = 0.2) # Create a 2D-landscape image ps <- polarProjection(ps, beta = 5) plotPathwaySpace(ps)

 A simple vector of colors for PathwaySpace images

-pspace.cols(n = 25, ...)pspace.cols(n = 25, ...)
+pspace.cols(n = 25)pspace.cols(n = 25)

 n |